 Our Section 143(2) Notice Process

-Here's how a typical Section 143(2) Notice engagement unfolds for our Surajpur clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 143(2) Notice engagement unfolds for our Surajpur clients — designed so no deadline is missed and every legal argument has solid backing:

 - Notice analysis & scope mapping — 2–3 daysWe identify the section, sub-section, specific issues flagged, and likely AO line of questioning.